 15 May MACK-McCormick’s Treasure Trove

-McCormick, SC is a little dot on the map in Old 96 District-one of those “blink and you may miss it” kind of hamlets.
-The traveler to Old 96 District would do well to not miss this eclectic community.
+The traveler to South Carolina’s Old 96 District would do well to not miss this eclectic community of McCormick, SC.
 Surrounded by Sumter National Forest, and just a stone’s throw from the Savannah River, McCormick encompasses a lush area of natural beauty.
 This “Sportsmen’s Paradise” is recognized for it’s outdoor recreation, as well as many other, more cultural, pursuits.

 A fairly prolific goldmine was discovered beneath the town of McCormick back in 1850, and, although the mine ceased operation in 1930, the McCormick motto remains “We’re sittin’ on a goldmine.”
 There’s plenty of truth to this adage, as McCormick, South Carolina is the epicenter of culture and art for a wealth of artisans in and around the local area.

-The McCormick Art Council at Keturah, or MACK Arts Council South Carolina, came together in 1985.
-The premise behind MACK Arts Council South Carolina was to establish a collection of various art and cultural programs within the community, educating and enhancing the quality of life through music, dance, and visual arts Classes were made available to children and adults, and a resident artists program was formed to mentor those wishing to hone their artistic skills.
+The McCormick Art Council at Keturah, or MACK came together in 1985.
+The premise behind MACK was to establish a collection of various art and cultural programs within the community, educating and enhancing the quality of life through music, dance, and visual arts Classes were made available to children and adults, and a resident artists program was formed to mentor those wishing to hone their artistic skills.

 Supporting the Community

-The Council is celebrating 30 years of successful community involvement this year.
 In the past three decades MACK Arts Council South Carolina has become known far and wide for their cultural diversity.
 The MACK Arts Council South Carolina supports their artisans throughout the year through many events and functions.
-Performances and juried exhibitions offer opportunities for citizens to participate, and evolve in their passion, as well as support and encourage the arts through MACK Arts Council South Carolina.
+Performances and exhibitions offer opportunities for citizens to participate, and evolve in their passion, as well as support and encourage the arts through MACK Arts Council South Carolina.